 Graduates of this qualification will have the skills and knowledge for roles such as:

-This programme has been built around programme conditions that are specified by NZQA and aspects of this programme may challenge you to re-think the way you currently contextualise and facilitate the diversity of learners in New Zealand.
+This programme is built around programme conditions specified by NZQA.
+Aspects of it may challenge you to re-think the way you contextualise and facilitate the diversity of learners in New Zealand.